thewca/wca-regulations/wca-regulations_2012.md

     - 7f1d) Surface: The flat surface on which the Stackmat has been placed.
 The mat is considered a part of the surface.
 The timer is not considered a part of the surface.
   - 7f2) The timer must be attached to the mat and placed directly on the table, desk or other suitable console, with the timer on the side of the mat nearest to the competitor.
 The mat must be placed flush against the surface of the table.
     - 7f2a) Exception: For Solving With Feet, the timer must be placed directly on the floor.
 The timer device may be placed on the side of the mat farthest from the competitor.
-- 7h) The competition area must have a competitors area.
+- 7h) The competition area must have a Competitors Area.
-  - 7h1) The organisation team may require that a competitor who have been called to compete must remain within the competitors area until he has finished all of his attempts for the round.
+  - 7h1) The organisation team may require that a competitor who have been called to compete must remain within the Competitors Area until he has finished all of his attempts for the round.
-  - 7h3) Competitors in the competitors area must not communicate with each other about the scrambled states of the puzzles of the round in progress.
+  - 7h3) Competitors in the Competitors Area must not communicate with each other about the scrambled states of the puzzles of the round in progress.
 Penalty: disqualification of the competitor from the event, at the discretion of the WCA Delegate.

 ## Article 8: Competitions